Ashley Alexandra Dupré: Aftermath

 On March 19, the soft porn website Girls Gone Wild featured teasers of Dupré, shot in Miami Beach, Florida in 2003 before she had turned 18.
 Dupré presented the company the drivers license of a New Jersey woman named Amber Arpaio, claiming it was Dupré's own.
 Company founder Joe Francis—who served a year in jail for a conviction of child abuse and prostitution involving filming two underaged girls in Panama City, Florida, in 2003 who had represented themselves as adults—prepared to release a full DVD of Dupré footage from company archives.
 "All nude images of Ms. Dupre were taken in public places and contain no sexual contact," said Francis.
 "In Florida, where Ms. Dupre was filmed, the law allows even women under the age of 18 to be filmed nude with their consent."

 Dupré's attorney, Don Buchwald, argued in an e-mail to Girls Gone Wild, "It was because she was underage that [Francis] sent her home on a Greyhound bus back to North Carolina.
 It would be outrageous at the very least to play the video of an underage female on the Internet."

 On April 28, 2008, Dupré filed suit against Francis and two of his companies alleging their exploitation of Dupré's name and image, seeking US$10 million in punitive damages, but in July of that year she decided to drop the suit after Francis released footage showing her agreeing to be filmed.

 In December 2009, Dupré started writing an advice column in the New York Post called "Ask Ashley".
 Her last column appeared in May 2012.

 In January 2010, Dupré appeared on The Howard Stern Show, where she discussed incidents ranging from her situation as a rape victim to how she preoccupied her mind when engaged in intercourse with men she was not attracted to.

-She posed nude for the May 2010 issue of Playboy magazine.
+Dupré posed nude for the May 2010 issue of Playboy magazine.

-It was announced on August 17, 2012, that Dupre was seven months pregnant and engaged to be married to Thomas "TJ" Earle.
-Dupre was said to have married Earle in Paris on October 13, 2013.